How To Install A Toilet With An Integrated Sink

 Once you have used the toilet, it is of upmost importance to ensure your own cleanliness and unfortunately, it is easy to spread germs without realizing it.
 When you walk across your bathroom, from your toilet to your sink to wash your hands, you may touch things inadvertently.
 The wall, any storage you have, the bath.
 When doing so, you spread germs to these areas.
 However, by having a sink built into the cistern, you can avoid this issue completely.
 You can clean yourself instantly and ensure you do not spread any germs around your room or further around your home, simply by combining your toilet and sink.

-It Saves Water (And Money)
+A Toilet With Integrated Sink Saves Water (And Money)

 An expected, but no less important benefit of combining your sink and cistern is that it saves water.
 This is because the water drained from the basin can be used in the cistern, meaning you are innately recycling water, which helps both the environment and your wallet.